 Failure to Respond to a Critical Issue

-There are also millions of vehicles on our roadways equipped with keyless ignition systems, which allow vehicles to run even after the keyless fob is no longer in the vehicle.
+Millions of vehicles on our roadways are also equipped with keyless ignition systems, which allow vehicles to run even after the keyless fob is removed.

 This has caused a number of deaths.
 Pending litigation charges that as many 750,000 late-model Ford Explorer SUVs funnel exhaust fumes containing deadly CO levels into their cabins.
 Of special concern is that passengers in these vehicles, often children, are exposed to high levels of lethal gas.

 NHTSA also has not responded to PEER’s FOIA request to explain why it denied its petition.
 So, the group is asking NHTSA for the 2016 outcome of its review of dangers from keyless ignitions in vehicles saying the agency owes the public an explanation for why it has failed to act to reduce carbon monoxide-related injuries and deaths.
-PEER also maintains that CO detectors may be the most cost-effective safety device to be installed in vehicles since seatbelts.
+PEER asserts that installing CO detectors in vehicles could be the most cost-effective safety measure since seatbelts.

 Dangers of Carbon Monoxide